 6. Your return profile exceeds comparables

-All those companies started small in the beginning.
+All those big companies started small in the beginning.
 Their owners navigated the global financing environment well, they managed to build cash cow after cash cow by capitalizing on their core competencies.
 Berkshire started as an investment company.
 Samsung and Mitsubishi started by specialized consumer goods, Thyssen and Daimler started as heavy industry manufacturing businesses.

 But why is Twitter, Facebook, Google and Apple public?
 Why did they choose venture capital based financing?
 How did they end up as non-privately held companies?
 Is the time over for privately owned companies?
 Are the market forces and the need to take markets fast now requiring equity financing?
 Did equity financing such as Venture Capital manage to control a market-entry resource that wasn’t controlled prior to their existence?
-Or did the East India company prove as such a lucractive model that public equity market based financing was deemed as a more attractive route of developing a company?
+Or did the East India company as first big success stock company prove as such a lucractive model that public equity market based financing was deemed as a more attractive route of developing a company?
 Is it maybe, that the interest of the company warrants equity financing, and it is only the dillusional dream of the individual founder that holds on to the wealth and power that makes refusing equity financing a viable option?

 I think the trend is clear.
 In the end game, a public company with a very diversified investor mix of active and passive investors and strong regulation of the market is good for debt financing which pushes the NPV of every project by reducing the cost of financing.
 The higher the share of non-value-add investors, however, the more likely the company is giving its valuable return on equity to people that do not deliver value to the company.
 And the entire idea of having interests of investors tied to the company performance as to leverage access to their resources and networks is being diluted.
 If the company in its own respect is strong and powerful enough to open all doors it needs to open, and the market mandate that it has – such as Apple and Google – is clearly defined, no risky endeavours in long-term repositionings of the company are part of the strategy, public companies are an attractive means.
 But that does not give any guidance on how founders should look at the equity financing game.
 They must aggressively be hostile against any equity financing that isn’t paying its due to the company on its long-term growth and stability potential.
 Which is why getting financing from a tier 2 or tier 3 venture capital fund is a very bad option.